 2. Create a comfortable workspace: The most productive people take the time to create a work area where they enjoy spending time.
-The cleaner and neater you organize your work area before you begin, the easier it will be for you to get started and keep going.
+This begins with ensuring good internet access as you cannot be productive if your internet connection keeps cutting out.
+Research satellite internet near me and find a provider that best suits your needs.
+Once this is sorted, the cleaner and neater you organize your work area before you begin, the easier it will be for you to get started and keep going.
 When everything is laid out neatly and in sequence, you will feel much more like getting on with the job.
-It is amazing how many books never get written, how many degrees never get completed, how many life-changing tasks never get started because people fail to take the first step of preparing everything in advance.
+It is amazing how many books never get written, how many degrees never get completed, and how many life-changing tasks never get started because people fail to take the first step of preparing everything in advance.

 4. Develop a personal plan to prepare yourself.
 To do your most important. tasks in an excellent fashion, focus on those areas where you have special talents, and that you most enjoy.
 This is the key to unlocking your potential.
 This means that 80 percent of the constraints, the factors that are holding you back from achieving your goals, are internal.
 They are within yourself— within your personal qualities, abilities, habits, disciplines, or competencies.
 Or they are contained within your own company or organization.
 Only 20 percent of the limiting factors are external to you or your organization.
 Only 20 percent are on the outside in the form of competition, markets, governments, or other organizations.